sap3d/sap3d/README.md

 python results_standard/run/summarize.py
 ```

+## Gradio Demo

+For using gradio interface to easily reconstrcut in the wild objects, you could run `gradio demo/sap3d/app.py`.

 ## Citation
 If you find our work inspiring or use our codebase in your research, please consider giving a star ⭐ and a citation.
 ```